431 Air Demonstration Squadron

 The Canadian Forces 431 Air Demonstration Squadron, is the product of a proud history of military aerobatic demonstration teams.
 The Canadian team, the Siskins, flew air displays between 1929 and 1932 with five Siskin IIA biplanes.
 From 1959 to 1963 their successors, the Golden Hawks, few seven gold painted F-86 Sabre jets across the skies of North America.
 Another team the Golden Centennaires, flying eight Canadian built CT-114 Tutor aircraft along with a spectacular duet involving the supersonic CF-104 Starfighter and CF-101 Voodoo, the RCAF's famed Red Knight and two Avro 504K biplanes, helped to celebrate Canada's 1967 Centennial.

-The Snowbirds, were formed in 1971 at CFB Moose Jaw, Saskatchewan where they still call home today.
-The team consists of nine CT-114 Tutor aircraft, including two solo aircraft Nos.
+The Snowbirds, were formed at CFB Moose Jaw, Saskatchewan where they still call home today.
+The team consists of 12 CT-114 Tutor aircraft, including two solo aircraft Nos.
 8 and 9, which are the opposing solos.
-In their 30th season, the Snowbirds have flown over 1600 airshows for over 87 million spectators across North America.

 The CT-114 Tutor Aircraft